jamie2210/C1_MS2_DCG/README.md

 ### Performing tests on various devices
 The website was tested on the following devices:
 - MacBook Pro
-- Ipad Tablet
+- iPad Tablet
 - Google Pixel 5
-- Iphone 12
+- iPhone 12

 In addition, the website was tested using Google Chrome Developer Tools device toggle option for all available device options.